In this article, we’re hoping to answer all your frequently asked questions about freeze dried meals.

 Some brands just objectively make better tasting meals, and our favorite?
 It simply has to be Mountain House!

 They’re always delicious, high in carbs, and usually contain meat, so there’s plenty in the way of protein for the meat eaters.

-- ALWAYS PREPARED - Our ready to eat meals are shelf-stable and offer a long shelf-life making them the perfect emergency food supply to stock up.
-We got you covered whether you’re stocking up for hurricane season or other natural disasters, the next pandemic, or just in case.
-Security is good food when you need it most.
+- ALWAYS PREPARED.
+Our ready to eat meals are shelf-stable, making them the ideal emergency food supply to stock up on.
+Whether you're stocking up for natural disasters, the next pandemic, the occasional power outage, or just in case, we've got you covered.

 Better yet, they’re readily available, and compared to some brands, relatively affordable.
 Some of our favorites include the beef stroganoff, the chili mac with beef, and the chicken fajita bowl.